peiyong86/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * Why did you believe it would be relevant to the traffic sign application?
 Because the paper reports really good results on traffic sign application.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
-If the accuracy is good on all three parts of data, then it evidences that the model is working well.
+If three accuracy is high, it evidences that the model does not over-fitting or under-fitting, and have good generalize ability.

 ###Test a Model on New Images